rht-labs/openshift-sonarqube/README.md

 configurable.
 You can provide no environment variables for configuration and the container will run with the built-in H2 DB and local authentication, but you can pass in configuration properties as listed below to customize the runtime.

+## Plugin Installation
+When the container is run, the environment variable "SONAR_PLUGIN_LIST" should contain a space separated list of plugins which should be installed on the container's first startup.

 ## Configuration
 Some configuration settings are well defined, but you can always pass additional configuration using the catchall